pylan/sshuttle/docs/manpage.rst

     if you use this option to give it a few names to start from.

-.. option:: --no-ttl-hack
+.. option:: --ttl-hack

-    Do not use the ttl hack that prevents infinite loops when client=server.
+    Use the ttl hack that prevents infinite loops when client=server.
-    Only use this option when the client is not on the same host as the server.
+    Only use this option when the client is on the same host as the server.

 .. option:: --no-latency-control